-To: Members of the House of Representatives
+TO: Members of the Michigan House of Representatives

-We have prepared a Line Item Summary for each of the FY 2002-03 appropriation acts.
+The House Fiscal Agency has prepared a Line Item Summary for each of the FY 2003-04 appropriation acts.
 Each Summary contains line-by-line detail, including the amount and purpose of each appropriation line and information regarding related boilerplate sections, for a specific appropriation act.
-Following the line item detail, we have included a section that provides a brief explanation of each boilerplate section in the appropriations bill.
-Please note that strikeouts in this report show the effects of vetoes and restoration of grants as a result of passage of the cigarette tax.
+Following the line item detail, a brief explanation of each boilerplate section in the appropriations bill is provided.

+Please note that strikeouts in this report show the effects of vetoes.